Agriculture Law Society

-The goals of the society are mutual support and encouragement, fellowship and spiritual growth of students at the Law School who identify themselves as followers of Jesus Christ, in order to more faithfully live out that commitment in their personal and academic lives.
-CLS prepares students for future lives as Christian attorneys and to provide a witness and outreach for Jesus Christ in the law school community.
+The goals of the society are mutual support and encouragement, fellowship and spiritual growth of students in the College of Law who identify themselves as followers of Jesus Christ, in order to more faithfully live out that commitment in their personal and academic lives.
+CLS prepares students for future lives as Christian attorneys and provides a witness and outreach for Jesus Christ in the law school community.

 Environmental Law Society (ELS)

-The Environmental Law Society at ONU is a Chapter of the National Association of Environmental Law Societies.
-We are a fairly small group of law students that try to raise awareness about environmental law and related issues.
+The Environmental Law Society at ONU is a chapter of the National Association of Environmental Law Societies.
+We are a fairly small group of law students who try to raise awareness about environmental law and related issues.
 Our primary objective last year was to fundraise in order to make it possible to host more speakers in the future.
-This year we tried to incorporate more practical skills activities, an example being a library research activity for the first-year students.
-This semester we will likely be traveling to Columbus to share lunch with several environmentla lawyers in the areas, as well as plan more legal skills activities.
+This year, we tried to incorporate more practical skills activities, an example being a library research activity for first-year students.
+This semester, we will likely be traveling to Columbus to share lunch with several environmental lawyers and plan more legal skills activities.

-The ELS promotes awareness and discussion of current environmental law and policy issues.
-ELS seeks to provide Ohio Northern University law students opportunities to learn, become actively involved in environmental projects within the school, network with professionals, and strengthen their practical skills.
+ELS promotes the awareness and discussion of current environmental law and policy issues.
+ELS seeks to provide Ohio Northern University law students with opportunities to learn, become actively involved in environmental projects within the school, network with professionals and strengthen their practical skills.

 Icelandic Legal Exchange Program (ILEP)

 For a week during late October, Icelandic law students from the University of Iceland stay with ILEP members in their homes here in Ada.
 The Icelandic students are exposed to the American legal system through a series of events organized by ILEP members.
 Trips with the Icelanders usually include trips to the Ohio Supreme Court, the Ohio Statehouse, and a prison tour.
-ONU law students who participate in the program are then given a stipend to visit Iceland during Spring Break in early March.
+ONU Law students who participate in the program are then given a stipend to visit Iceland during spring break in early March.
 ONU students who travel to Iceland during spring break get an introduction to not only the Icelandic legal system, but also the rich Icelandic culture.
-The program is free to join and is one of the few organizations in the entire University that allows interaction with students from another country.
+The program is free to join.

 International Law Society